Jewish Family Service Staff

 Cantor Lee Coopersmith, D. Min.

-Cantor Lee Coopersmith, D. Min, is the new Community Chaplain of the Ohr Tikvah Jewish Healing Program.
-Cantor Coopersmith is a graduate of the School of Sacred Music of the Hebrew Union College — Jewish Institute of Religion in New York and was invested as a Cantor in 1982.
+Cantor Lee Coopersmith, D. Min, is the Community Chaplain of the Ohr Tikvah Jewish Healing Program.
+Cantor Coopersmith is a graduate of the School of Sacred Music of the Hebrew Union College — Jewish Institute of Religion in New York and was ordained as a Cantor in 1982.

 Evan Jaffe, LSW